 – I don’t think my pastor values worship and I feel deflated as a leader.

 – My drummer just isn’t good; he can’t stick with the click and I don’t know what to do.
 I’m stuck with him.

 – The other band members are really frustrated with the drummer and they’re talking to me about how they might leave the team unless I do something about it.

 – Members of my band consistently show up unprepared and disregard the work I asked them to do in advance.

 – This person consistently shows up late and it’s really frustrating.

-– I’m having to make excuses to the rest of my team for that singer who’s always late.
+– I’m having to make excuses to the rest of my team for that guitar player who’s always late.

 – I’m having to make excuses to the rest of my singers who are complaining about that one singer’s pitch issues.